atmosinf/udemy_python_django/notes/django_level_four/README.md

 ![12](screenshots/12.PNG)<br><br>
 ![13](screenshots/13.PNG)<br><br>
 ![14](screenshots/14.PNG)<br><br>
-**First set up the project as usual. create a basic_app and a templates folder. set the template directory and add basicapp in settings.py. under templates folder, create a base.html, index.html and other.html, and finally a file called relative_url_templates.html which will contain all our relative urls. **<br><br>
+**First set up the project as usual. create a basic_app and a templates folder. set the template directory and add basicapp in settings.py. under templates folder, create a base.html(this will be filled in later), index.html and other.html, and finally a file called relative_url_templates.html which will contain all our relative urls. **<br><br>
 ![15](screenshots/15.PNG)<br><br>
 ![16](screenshots/16.PNG)<br><br>
 ![17](screenshots/17.PNG)<br><br>